 - ACV/GARDS offers advocacy and support services such as counselling, personal or phone

-- ACV/GARDS conducts an annual International Workers Memorial Day Service each April, an Asbestos Awareness Day event each November, and the annual Asbestos Awareness Morning tea.
+- ACV/GARDS conducts an annual International Workers Memorial Day Service in April, and two Asbestos Awareness Day events each November, with one in Gippsland and one in metro Melbourne at the Flag Staff Gardens.
+We also hold an annual Asbestos Awareness Morning tea.

 - A range of medical equipment is available for Gippsland members to use at no cost, including oxygen concentrators, oxygen bottle conserving devices, carriers and wheel chairs and nebulisers